Lorne Park: Lorne Park Estates history

-Of the summer homes that were initially built, a number were designed by Edmund Burke in the English Arts and Crafts style as two-stories with deep verandas and sleeping balconies to catch the breeze of Lake Ontario.
+Of the summer homes that were initially built, a number were designed by Edmund Burke in the English Arts and Crafts style as two-storeys with deep verandas and sleeping balconies to catch the breeze of Lake Ontario.

 Transportation

 The main roads in Lorne Park are Lakeshore Road, Lorne Park Road, Truscott Drive, and Indian Road.
 The main bus routes are 23 Lakeshore and 14 Lorne Park, operated by Mississauga Transit.
+From the 1967 to 1968 the Lakeshore West line stopped at Lorne Park station.
+After service stopped the station shelters and platforms gradually disappeared.
+The stop once was used by Canadian National Railway for their Toronto to Niagara Falls passenger service and featured a 1880s built station.

 Education

-The two-story, four-room Lorne Park Public School opened in 1923, with 76 students enrolled.
+The two-storey, four-room Lorne Park Public School opened in 1923, with 76 students enrolled.
 Throughout the 1930s the school was a centre of community activity, hosting concerts, Christmas festivities, dinners and village events.
-The original school was destroyed by fire on January 22, 1982 and was rebuilt. and will celebrate its 90th anniversary in 2013.
+The original school was destroyed by fire on January 22, 1982 and was rebuilt.
 It serves students grades 1 through 5.

-The Lorne Park Secondary School was founded in 1958 and serves approximately 1000 students in grades 9 through 12.
+The Lorne Park Secondary School was founded in 1958 and serves approximately 900 students in grades 9 through 12.